istiaque-nuhash/istiaque-nuhash/README.md

 - 👋 Hi, I’m @istiaque-nuhash
-- 👀 I’m interested in web app development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning laravel
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...